ch0ripain/debugging-react-app/README.md

 ```javascript
 [inputIdentifier]: +newValue
 ```
-With this adjustment, the table now displays the correct information, and the error is resolved.
+With this adjustment, the table now displays the correct information, and the error is fixed.

 ### 3. React Extensions 🔍